Italy may reopen for tourism on June 2 but for now is only open for essential travel with EU countries and has banned flights from multiple others.

 Touristic Guides and Alpine Guides

-Outdoor activities require you to maintain a distance of 1 meter from strangers and wear a mask when that is not possible (like interacting with employees).
+Outdoor activities require visitors to maintain a distance of 1 meter from strangers and wear a mask when that is not possible (like interacting with employees).

-Sicily is planning to help you pay for your trip!
+Sicily is planning to help visitors pay for their trip!
 In an attempt to boost tourism the island is planning to partially cover your hotel and attractions bills.
 Click here to see the latest updates about this program.

 According to the CDC organization, traveling to Italy, Holy See and Vatican City should be avoided at the moment.
 Alert is at level 4 and chances of getting and spreading COVID-19 are high.
 (Source: CDC.gov)